Nuclear magnetic resonance study of thin Co$_2$FeAl$_{0.5}$Si$_{0.5}$ Heusler films with varying thickness: Introduction

-In addition to information on the chemical, crystallographic environments, NMR techniques are useful to determine the magnetic state of a ferro- or ferrimagnetic material.
-The restoring field ($H_{rest}$) is an effective magnetic field originating from a resistance to magnetic oscillations, and therefore is proportional to the square root of the optimal power (i.e. the power producing the maximum spin-echo intensity) of the applied rf pulses during an NMR experiment. $H_{rest}$ derived in NMR experiments provides a measure of magnetic stiffness or magnetic anisotropy on a local scale, compared with the macroscopic domain wall stiffness contributing to the coercive fields from SQUID magnetometry \cite{pan97,WK08}.
-The advantage of NMR is that we can measure at a given frequency and can thus relate the magnetic stiffness to a specific local magnetic environment (e.g.\ phase or structure).
+In addition to information on the chemical, crystallographic environments, the NMR technique is useful to determine the magnetic state of a ferro- or ferrimagnetic material.
+The restoring field ($H_{rest}$) is an effective magnetic field originating from a resistance to magnetic oscillations, and therefore is proportional to the square root of the optimal power (i.e.\ the power producing the maximum spin-echo intensity) of the applied rf pulses during an NMR experiment. $H_{rest}$ derived in NMR experiments provides a measure of magnetic stiffness or magnetic anisotropy on a local scale, compared with the macroscopic domain wall stiffness contributing to the coercive fields from SQUID magnetometry.\cite{pan97,WK08} The advantage of NMR is that we can measure at a given frequency and can thus relate the magnetic stiffness to a specific local magnetic environment (e.g.,\ phase or structure).

 A particular interesting Heusler compound to be mentioned in the context of HMF is Co$_2$FeAl$_{0.5}$Si$_{0.5}$.
-Band structure calculations predict a high stability of the minority bandgap in this compound \cite{FFB07,BFF07}.
-Co$_2$FeAl$_{0.5}$Si$_{0.5}$ has been implemented in thin films and magnetic tunel junctions \cite{TIM06,TIS07,TIM07,TIS07b,TIM09,NRG07,SSW09,TMS12,Tez12}.
-Recently, we have epitaxially grown Co$_2$FeAl$_{0.5}$Si$_{0.5}$ films on lattice-matched MgAl$_2$O$_4$ (001) substrates by a novel off-axis sputtering technique yielding films with an exceptionally high quality \cite{PAB13}.
-In this work, we characterize the local crystallographic and magnetic structure of those films as a function of film thickness using NMR.
-We were able to relate the macroscopic physical properties of those Co$_2$FeAl$_{0.5}$Si$_{0.5}$ films to the local ordering.
+Band structure calculations predict a high stability of the minority band gap in this compound,\cite{FFB07,BFF07} a prediction which is experimentally supported.\cite{WJS12} Co$_2$FeAl$_{0.5}$Si$_{0.5}$ has been implemented in thin films and magnetic tunnel junctions.\cite{TIM06,TIS06,TIM07,TIS07b,TIM09,NRG07,SSW09,TMS12,Tez12} Recently, we have epitaxially grown Co$_2$FeAl$_{0.5}$Si$_{0.5}$ films on lattice-matched MgAl$_2$O$_4$ (001) substrates by a novel off-axis sputtering technique yielding films with an exceptionally high quality.\cite{PAB13} In this work, we characterize the local crystallographic and magnetic structure of these films using NMR.
+We were able to relate the macroscopic physical properties of these Co$_2$FeAl$_{0.5}$Si$_{0.5}$ films to the local ordering.